cryptocopycats/programming-mooncats/01_mint.md

 or a rescued cat (`00`).

 The second byte (`byte[1]`)
-holds the design - on of 0
+holds the design - one of 0
 to 127 and the most signifiant bit tells you to invert the color palette or not.

 Lastly the third, fourth, and fifth bytes
 (`byte[2]`, `byte[3]`, `byte[4]`)
-tell you the red (r), green (g), blue color value
-- from 0 to 255.
+tell you the red (r), green (g), blue color value - from 0 to 255.

 Let's decode the 5-byte id - `0x00000800fa`: